Last updated: June 2026

 How the visit works

 Access to the bridge is managed by timed entry slots.
-Before crossing, all visitors must put on shoe covers to protect the glass, provided at the entrance.
-Backpacks and professional cameras are not allowed on the bridge; lockers are available to store belongings beforehand.
+Before crossing, everyone has to put on shoe covers (provided at the entrance) to protect the glass; they're mandatory, I put mine on over my trainers.
+Backpacks and professional cameras aren't allowed on the bridge, but there are lockers to store your belongings before you go on.

 What to do at the Zhangjiajie Grand Canyon